fridajakobjanstine/ACM_assignment4/README.md

 ## Second meaning
 **THIS IS WHAT WE'RE DOING**
 From the environment (trial, choice, feedback, condition, etc.) reconstruct an agents ALPHA & TAU!

+## blabla
+In this assignment, we are implementing a reinforcement learning model.
+We simulate data from a study in which participants have to choose between two choices in each trial.
+The simulated study has two conditions with learning rates (_alpha_) of 0.6 and 0.8, respectively, meaning a learning rate difference of 0.2.
+Both conditions have a temperature of 0.5 (_tau_).
+These are the parameters we are trying to recover.
+The learning rate indicates ...... and the temperature ...... blablablabla